CodeWritingCow/hrnyc20-mvp-map-app/README.md

 Each map marker contains an incident date, location and demographic information of victim and suspect.
 Data comes from an NYPD dataset on shooting incidents.

+A dropdown menu allows users to display gun homicides by year (2006 to present).

 The repository also contains the code for a Node.js server, which fetches incident data from the Socrata Open Data API.
 The server then returns the data to the map.
 The live server is hosted on Heroku.

 This map was a MVP project for Hack Reactor NYC Cohort 20.